AndrewBSimmons01/GitFundamentals/commands/Remote.md

 # Git Remote
 - When working with git, a **remote** is any git repository that is not on the machine you're working on.
 The counterpart to this is a **local**, or the machine that is being developed on.
 - Take GitHub for example, While git is the technology that allows you to create local repositories, GitHub is the site that will host remote repositories.
-One sotred remotely, you can bring that repository back down or share it with others.
+Once stored remotely, you can bring that repository back down or share it with others.
 **NOTE**: While the repositories (local and remote) are related and track the same project, they can have different states if changes are not shared between the two.

 ### Adding a remote